gersonhiggins/gersonhiggins.github.io/README.md

 ---

 ## 🙏 Acknowledgment
-Special thanks to [https://github.com/saadpasta](Saad Pasta) for providing the portfolio template that served as the foundation for this project.
+Special thanks to [Saad Pasta](https://github.com/saadpasta) for providing the portfolio template that served as the foundation for this project.

 ## 📬 Contact